madic-creates/k3s-git-ops/docs/secretmanagement.md

 ## Kustomize managed Helm values

 This repository makes heavy use of kustomize rendering helm charts.
 Kustomize can manage helm values either directly in the kustomization.yaml or in a separate file.
 The helm values can contain sensitive values and it's not possible to encrypt values in the kustomization.yaml file directly so we need to use a separate helm values file.

+/// info
 The workflow basically is to create an encrypted **values.enc.yaml**, tell kustomize to get the helm values from **values.yaml** and use an ArgoCD ConfigManagementPlugin to decrypt the **values.enc.yaml** to values.yaml.
 The ConfigManagementPlugin gets executed when ArgoCD finds a values.enc.yaml before kustomize renders the kubernetes manifests.
+///

 ### Configuration of the ConfigManagementPlugin